Valley Hall Effect and Non-Local Resistance in Locally Gapped Graphene

-In this Letter, we demonstrate the emergence of a valley-splitting bulk transport mechanism in the absence of a global band gap.
-This phenomenon requires instead the presence of local spatial regions of finite mass in otherwise pristine graphene -- a situation analogous to graphene-hBN heterostructures with commensurate layer alignment.
-We first derive the exact solution to the scattering problem for a circular dot, which establishes a strong valley dependence in the scattered wavefunction at low energies.
-This leads to a valley-splitting of incoming electrons and pure valley current flow around the dot.
-Tight-binding simulations confirm that this behaviour is robust for a wide range of dot profiles and mass distributions, in contrast to other mechanisms which require precise edges or strain profiles.
-The valley Hall conductivity for a periodic array of dots is then calculated using the Kubo-Bastin formalism, and confirms the formation of valley Hall signals and neutral charge currents.
-Unlike the uniform mass distributions considered elsewhere, this system shows both Fermi sea and Fermi surface contributions to the valley Hall conductivity at the charge neutrality point (where the Fermi surface contribution is expected to be zero), and is not dependent on a global band gap.
-Our findings provide an alternative mechanism for the generation of bulk valley currents and may allow controversial experiments to be interpreted in terms of valley-dependent scattering as opposed to Berry-phase induced deflections.
-They also suggest more promising guidelines for valley engineering by using, for example, patterned hBN or other substrates \cite{PhysRevLett.110.046603, woods2014commensurate, jung2015origin, forsythe2018band}, or doping \cite{zhao2011visualizing, lv2012nitrogen, usachov2016large, zabet2014segregation, lawlor2014sublattice, lawlor2014sublattice2, lherbier2013electronic, aktor2016electronic} to induce spatially-varying mass in graphene devices.
+In this Letter, we demonstrate the emergence of valley-split bulk transport in the absence of a global band gap.
+This phenomenon requires instead the presence of a spatially-varying mass term -- a situation analogous to graphene-hBN heterostructures with commensurate layer alignment.
+The valley-polarized current is a consequence of an extrinsic-like valley Hall effect that can be understood by examining the scattering from a single, circular mass dot.
+The exact solution to this case establishes a strong valley dependence in the scattered wavefunction at low energies and a valley-splitting of incoming electronic currents.
+Tight-binding simulations show that this effect is robust for various dot profiles and mass distributions.
+The valley Hall conductivity for a periodic array of dots is then calculated using the Kubo-Bastin formalism, and confirms the formation of valley Hall signals and charge neutral currents.
+This system manifests a non-zero Fermi surface contribution to the valley Hall conductivity, consistent with the extrinsic contribution and in contrast to the spatially uniform band gap case \cite{Song2015PNAS}.
+Using Landauer-Buttiker simulations, we show that scattering-induced valley-polarized currents significantly enhance $R_\mathrm{NL}$ signals, in contrast to the vanishing $R_\mathrm{NL}$ predicted for uniform mass systems.
+Scattering-induced valley splitting, unlike Berry-phase induced deflection, is consistent with standard quantum transport methods, and provides an alternative mechanism to interpret valleytronic phenomena using $R_\mathrm{NL}$ measurements.
+It also suggests a route towards valley engineering by using hBN or other substrates \cite{PhysRevLett.110.046603, woods2014commensurate, jung2015origin, forsythe2018band}, patterned gates \cite{huber2020tunable}, or doping \cite{zhao2011visualizing, lv2012nitrogen, usachov2016large, zabet2014segregation, lawlor2014sublattice, lawlor2014sublattice2, lherbier2013electronic, aktor2016electronic} to generate spatially-varying mass profiles in graphene to direct the flow of valley currents.